kul-work/Technocratic-Democracy/docs/FAQ.md

 # **FAQ** - Frequently Asked Questions

+**What is a social simulation?**

+A [social simulation](https://www.youtube.com/watch?v=O3rJwrcgB_0 "until min 2:39") is a model that replicates real-world scenarios, allowing key actors of society to interact and affect decisions within a controlled environment.
+It helps individuals understand complex social dynamics and fosters collaborative solutions to pressing issues.

 **What is the difference between the representive democracy and the participatory democray?**

 Representative democracy involves citizens electing officials to make decisions on their behalf, while participatory democracy emphasizes direct citizen involvement in decision-making processes.